New York City

 Students take a wide range of course selections, including calculus, probability and statistics, linear algebra, differential equations, algebraic structures, real analysis, complex variables, and more:

-- MAT 098 Introduction to Problem-Solving and Reasoning
+- MAT 234 Introduction to Probability and Statistical Analysis

 In our capstone course, you will learn to write papers in mathematics.
 Some of these papers, co-authored with our faculty, have appeared in mathematical journals.